Pablo Ganguli: Films

 Ganguli made a feature-length documentary with Tomas Auksas on climate change and the environment called in This Climate featuring Sir David Attenborough, Mark Ruffalo and Cher.

 Personal life

 In 2000, Ganguli met Simon Scaddan, then British Deputy High Commissioner to eastern India, at a musical soiree in the French Consulate in Calcutta.
 When Scaddan became British High Commissioner to Papua New Guinea in 2001, Ganguli moved into his diplomatic residence as his official consort/partner.
 The relationship became public in 2003.

 In August 2006 it was reported that the Ganguli and Scaddan had split, although remaining friends, and that Ganguli was living in Scaddan's Edinburgh apartment.
 In 2007, it was reported that Ganguli was living in Wales.
 In 2009, The Times stated that Ganguli was based in London.

 The Times reported in 2009 that Ganguli's partner was the Lithuanian artist Tomas Auksas who joined him at his Moscow festival.
+In 2024, Ganguli was photographed with his Brazilian fiancé Lucas Vilas by Vanity Fair in Venice at a Liberatum award event honouring the American actress Ellen Burstyn.